scrabbletank/farhome-rules/rulesdoc.md

 When the target of an attack, if the attack misses you may make a free opportunity attack against the target.

-#### Juggernaut
-*Requires 5 Stamina, 20th Level*

-Once per long rest, as long as an attack does less than your max wounds in damage you can take no damage instead.

-#### Sorcerer
-*Requires 5 Arcane proficiency, 20th Level*

-You gain 10 Spell Power and Mana.
-During a short or long rest you recover 5 extra Mana.

-#### Necromancer
-*Requires 5 Curse proficiency, 20th Level*

-When gaining temporary wounds, you may heal missing wounds instead.
-When casting _Raise Dead_ you can target 2 additional corpses without adding Terrible dice, and you add 3 successes to _Gloom_'s spellcasting roll.

-#### Saint
-*Requires 5 Divine proficiency, 20th Level*

-You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Demons, Outsiders, Celestials and Fey.
-Divine spells you prepare are not forgotten when taking a long rest and do not require a codex to cast.

-#### Tactician
-*Requires 5 Intelligence, 20th Level*

-Once per long rest, when rolling initiative as long as you are not surprised you may move a single creature you are aware of to any position in the initiative.
-You have expertise in Insight, Diplomacy and those skills use Intelligence instead of their normal attribute.

-#### Strength of Mind
-*Requires 5 Willpower, 20th Level*

-Once per long rest, you may pass an Intelligence, Willpower or Charisma save regardless of the roll.

-#### Purity of Soul
-*Requires 5 Charisma, 20th Level*

-You cannot be charmed or possessed and have Resistance 1 against Death damage.

 #### Unbridled Potential
 *Requires 20th Level*